-- (a) The Greenfield (or new) facility generating the WECM used in the CDM project activity should be categorised based on following criteria applicable to project WEG facility: (i) industry sector; (ii) product manufactured, its specifications and applications; (iii) production capacity; (iv) quality of raw material used; (v) process flow or technology type; (vi) configuration of the facility; (vii) facilities implemented in the previous 10 years; - (b) Based on the literature from the recognised sources, or from surveys in the relevant industry sector, these facilities which follow the criteria mentioned above should be listed.
-The selected facilities can vary by +/-10 per cent in terms of capacity of the facility as compared to the proposed facility under CDM; - (c) These facilities should not cover those which are already registered (or under validation) under CDM for waste energy recovery projects from the same source that is recovered under the proposed project under CDM; - (d) The difference between the project WEG facility and the selected facilities would be the use of waste energy from the source that is recovered under proposed project activity; - (e) The facilities identified above should be studied for the use of waste energy.
-The following can be the possible uses of waste energy by these facilities: (i) the waste energy completely used, (ii) waste energy partially used, (iii) waste energy not used but incinerated, flared or released to atmosphere; - (f) Analyse the practice of more than 75 per cent for all the facilities in the list.
-For example the following situations can apply: - (i) If more than 50 75 per cent of the facilities in the list do not use waste energy, it can be decided that the proposed Greenfield facility also would have wasted the energy in the absence of waste energy recovery CDM project; - (ii) If more than $\frac{50}{75}$ per cent of the facilities in the list use the waste energy partially, the baseline emissions can be capped using the most conservative baseline practice factor ($f{practice}$) of the facilities.
-For example if 60 per cent usage of waste energy is most conservative baseline practice in the list, then fpractice is 0.6 based on the percentage of waste energy used in the baseline; for example a 50 per cent usage of waste energy in these facilities results in to f{practice} of 0.5;
+- 1. The following steps shall be applied in identifying the facilities for analysis and estimating the baseline use of WECM: - (a) The Greenfield (or new) facility generating the WECM used in the CDM project activity should be categorised based on following criteria applicable to the Greenfield WEG facility: (i) industry sector; (ii) product manufactured, its specifications and applications; (iii) production capacity; (iv) quality of raw material used; (v) process flow or technology type; (vi) configuration of the facility; (vii) facilities implemented in the previous 10 years; - (b) Based on the literature from recognised sources, or from surveys in the relevant industry sector, facilities1 which follow the criteria mentioned above should be listed.
+The selected facilities can vary by +/-10 per cent in terms of capacity of the facility as compared to the proposed facility under CDM; - (c) These facilities should not cover those which are already registered (or under validation) under CDM for waste energy recovery projects from the same source that is recovered under the proposed project under CDM; - (d) The difference between the Greenfield WEG facility and the selected facilities would be the use of WECM from the source that is recovered under proposed project activity; - (e) A list of the facilities identified above should be considered for the use of WECM.
+Check if the relevant information is available.
+Remove from the list those facilities for which information is not available.
+This final list should comprise a minimum of seven facilities.
+The following can be the possible uses of waste energy by these facilities: (i) the waste energy is completely used, (ii) waste energy is partially used, (iii) waste energy not used but incinerated, flared or released to atmosphere; - (f) Analyse the practice of more than 75 per cent facilities in the list.
+These facilities shall be randomly selected within the subset of facilities in this list.
+For example the following situations can apply:

-1 Use operational information or manufacturer's specification of the facilities.
+1 Use operational information or manufacturer's specification of these facilities.

-- (iii) If more than 50 25 per cent of the facilities recover the waste energy fully, the methodology is not applicable as it cannot be demonstrated that waste energy would not have been recovered in the absence of CDM project.
-Use operational information or manufacturer's specification of the facilities; - (g) In case none of the above practices are followed by more than 50 per cent of facilities, the most conservative practice decides the baseline emissions practice factor (f{practice}). - 1.
-For the use of Option 1, it is necessary that at least five facilities are analysed to arrive at "reference facility" practice. - 2.
+- If more than 80 per cent of the analysed facilities in the list do not use waste energy, it can be decided that the proposed Greenfield facility also would have wasted the energy in the absence of waste energy recovery CDM project; - (ii) If more than 80 per cent of the analysed facilities in the list use the waste energy partially, the baseline emissions can be capped using the most conservative baseline practice factor ($f{practice}$) of the facilities.
+For example if 60 per cent usage of waste energy is most conservative baseline practice in the list, then fpractice is 0.6; - (iii) If more than 20 per cent of the analysed facilities recover the waste energy fully, the methodology is not applicable as it cannot be demonstrated that waste energy would not have been recovered in the absence of CDM project. - (g) In case none of the above practices are followed by more than 50 per cent of facilities, the most conservative practice decides the baseline emissions practice factor ($f{practice}$). - 2.
 The outcome of the above assessment shall be considered in the determination of the baseline scenario.